Turkey and West climb down from brink of biggest diplomatic crisis | Politics

 The 10 envoys were summoned by the foreign ministry last week after calling for a just and speedy resolution to Kavala's case, and for his "urgent release".
 Parliament speaker Mustafa Sentop said earlier on Monday that Turkey's constitution banned discussion of active court cases, including by Turkish politicians in parliament, and that the envoys' statement marked a "clear and disrespectful" interference.

 The European Court of Human Rights called for Kavala's release two years ago, saying there was no reasonable suspicion he had committed an offence and finding his detention had been intended to silence him.
-(Additional reporting by Ece Toksabay and Sabine Siebold; Writing by Dominic Evans, Editing by Timothy Heritage and Grant McCool)
+(Additional reporting by Ece Toksabay, Humeyra Pamuk and Sabine Siebold; Writing by Dominic Evans, Editing by Timothy Heritage and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)